raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

 Nothing within our expression refers to `mExponent`, and we've separated three different concerns.
 Self-invocation is handled by `M`, memoization is handled by `memoized`+`ignoreFirst`, and exponentiation is handled by an anonymous function.[^pure]

+[^pure]: In true Combinatory Logic fashion, if we wanted to we could similarly get rid of the bindings for `M`, `memoized`, and `ignoreFirst`.
+We would simply take the function expressions, and substitute them inline for the variable names.
+It would work just the same.

 Because we've separated them like this, we can compose our function with memoization or not as we see fit.
 As we saw above, thename binding way was that if we wanted one version memoized and one not, we'd have to write two nearly identical versions of the same code:

 ```javascript